agrc/gis.utah.gov/_posts/2019-08-29-digital-maps-gis-history.md

 The USGS began scanning its popular 7.5-minute maps in 1995 (USGS “Overview of the USGS Digital Raster Graphic [DRG] Program” 2017).
 These TIFFs became known as DRGs and were georeferenced to the UTM coordinate system.
 The DRGs were very useful as digital base map layers or for digitizing the approximation of known features.

 Other notable USGS GIS data contributions include the NED and the NHD.
-The NED provided seamless, high-resolution raster elevation data for the entire nation in the form of DEM layers.
-This project was replaced by the 3DEP. (“3D Elevation Program [3DEP],” USGS).
-The NHD is a comprehensive GIS dataset consisting of surface water in the United States, including lakes, ponds, streams, rivers, canals, and oceans.

 A significant factor in the success of digital mapping can be contributed to the decision by the USGS to make all map datasets freely available online and in the public domain.
 This allowed the software industry to focus on software with the notion that end users would have access to readily available, high-quality data.